 Port Type VLANs Supported PVID Format Usage Edge 1 (Native) Configured Untagged VLAN Unaware Networks: All frames are sent and received without the need for VLAN tags.
 Tagged VLAN Aware Networks: VLAN traffic domains are enforced on a single VLAN.
-Trunk All Configured All Configured Tagged or Untagged Switch-to-Switch Connections: VLANs must be manually created and administered, or can be dynamically learned through GVRP.
-Multiple-VLAN End Devices: Implement connections to end device that support multiple VLANs at the same time.
+Trunk All Configured Tagged or Untagged Switch-to-Switch Connections: VLANs must be manually created and administered, or can be dynamically learned through GVRP.
+Multiple-VLAN End Devices: Implement connections to end devices that support multiple VLANs at the same time.

-Section 5.2.1.5 Ingress and Egress Rules
+Ingress and Egress Rules